Are you looking to learn some fascinating Fish River Canyon facts? Well, did you know it’s the second-largest canyon in the world?

 Game viewing in Ai-Ais/Richtersveld Transfrontier Park

 This lovely little park makes a good addition to any experience in the area.
-Visit on a day or overnight safari, roaming alongside zebra, elephant and a pretty eclectic mix of other animals.
+Visit for a day or spend an overnight safari in Namibia.

 Fish River Canyon Accommodation